ChainAgnostic/varsig/README.md

 ## 2.1 Signing CIDs

-If this is to high a bar for a particular application, replacing the data with a CID link to the content MAY be used instead.
+Rather than validating the IPLD, replacing the data with a CID link to the content MAY be used instead.
 Note while this is very safe (as it impractical to alter a signed hash), this approach mixes data layout with security, and may have a performance, disk, and networking impacts.

 ## 2.2 Raw (Noncanonicalized) Data